StarRocks/starrocks/docs/using_starrocks/Cost_based_optimizer.md

 > Formula for calculating statistics health: 1 - Number of added rows since the previous statistics collection/Total number of rows in the smallest partition

 - Partition data has been modified.
 Partitions whose data is not modified will not be collected again.

+- The collection time falls within the range of the configured collection period.
+(The default collection period is all day.)

 Automatic full collection is enabled by default and run by the system using the default settings.